polterguy/micro/README.md

 these examples using [System42](https://github.com/polterguy/system42), you'll have to create a lambda CMS page, and make sure you set its _"template"_ settings to _"empty"_.

 Micro creates a default layout, not based upon CSS classes for the most parts.
+This makes it easier in use, but also more difficult to mix with other CSS frameworks.
 It is tiny in size, and contains most of the widgets you'll need in your day to day work with Phosphorus Five.
-It contains 2 CSS files and several extension widgets and components.
-Below are the main CSS files in Micro.
+It contains one main CSS file, and several extension widgets and components.
+Its main CSS file is `"/micro/media/main.css"`.

-* _"/micro/media/main.css"_ - Styles most common elements, such as buttons, checkboxes, etc.
-* _"/micro/media/ext.css"_ - Styles the extension widgets, such as the modal widget, tab widget, etc.

-In addition it contains several skins, which builds upon the default layout and styles your widgets one way or the other.
+In addition it contains two skins, which builds upon the default layout and styles your widgets one way or the other.

-* _"/micro/media/skins/emotional.css"_ - An emotional skin for the courageous programmer.
-* _"/micro/media/skins/forrest-dew.css"_ - A light green skin.
-* _"/micro/media/skins/purple-haze.css"_ - A purple skin.
 * _"/micro/media/skins/sea-breeze.css"_ - A light blue skin.
-* _"/micro/media/skins/serious.css"_ - A more professional (gray) skin.
+* _"/micro/media/skins/serious.css"_ - A more _'boring'_ gray skin.

 ## General layout